General Practice Residency Certificate Program

 - To work together and communicate with other health professionals involved in the care of patients.

-- To develop an understanding of conscious sedation pharmacological agents and techniques used in general dentistry.
+- To develop an understanding of anxiolytic agents and techniques used in general dentistry.

 - To increase knowledge and skills in the management of medical emergencies during dental treatment.